If you would like to get updates on Capture The Flag, click here!

 Jake, 20s.
 He is the idealistic grandson of James and looks at his grandfather with love and respect, even though lately it hasn’t been returned with equal measure.
 He wants to join the Navy and is surprised when James rails against it.

 In the Domestic or North American market, the sale of theatrical, VOD, DVD, pay television and free television (broadcast/cable) will be handled in a variety of ways and the strategy will reflect the market appetite.
-The Producers will pursue both negative pickup deals (see below) from major studios, television and video distributors, and/or OTT/cable channels as well as an all rights worldwide deal.
-The LLC will also approach specialty distributors such as Miramax/Dimension, Fox Searchlight, Lions Gate, Focus and New Line.
+The Producers will pursue both negative pickup deals (see below) from major studios, television, and video distributors, and/or OTT/cable channels, as well as an all rights worldwide, deal.
+The LLC will also approach speciality distributors such as Miramax/Dimension, Fox Searchlight, Lions Gate, Focus and New Line.

 In a negative pickup deal, the Producer pre-sells to distributors a variety of exploitation rights, such as theatrical, home video, Transactional VOD, Subscription VOD, and pay and free television, which may be licensed.
 Normally, the Producer will receive a guaranteed price for these rights upon completion and delivery of the “negative” (or master film print) of the film to the distributor, hence the term “negative pickup.”
 Distributors provide Print and Advertising financing (“P & A” funds) or turn to third parties to do so.
 This approach avoids the cross-collateralization of revenues from media and often results in lower distribution fees and elimination of studio charges and accounting practices that can limit revenue for creative participants and investors.

 The Producers may also engage one of the major talent agencies (CAA/WME/UTA) to assist in the sale of domestic rights.
 Such a determination will be made at such time as the cast is in place, as their representatives will want to ensure the success of the film.